DDale21/javascript-amazon-project/README.md

   - HTML and CSS to design and create a responsive UI.
   - Interactive UI elements using JavaScript.
-  - Data Structures, CRUD operations, Objects, JSOn, and DOM
+  - Data Structures, CRUD operations, Object-oriented programming, MVC, JSON, and DOM.
+  - Git

 Features